tara8082/Project_4B/README.md

 # Topic Modeling & Sentiment Analysis of News Headlines from Media Company's Twitter Accounts
-This project uses a Kaggle data and fits classification models that balances recall and precision metrics with an emphasis on model interpretability.
-The dataset includes trip specific data, passenger specific data, and survey data on various components of the air travel experience.
-The use case for these results is to empower airlines with information regarding passenger's expectations for the air travel experience.
-With these insights, airlines can triangulate what causes dissastisfaction, optimize the categories causing dissatisfaction, and predict whether a customer is dissatisfied without a customer participating in a post flight survey.
+This project uses a data scraped from Twitter to analyze headlines posted by news media outlets from 2016 to 2020.
+Once the data is preprocessed and an NLP pipeline is created, topic modeling is used to discover topics in the data with an emphasis on topic separability.
+The 2.5 million headlines are then analyzed using Vader sentiment analysis to measure sentiment (negative, positive, or neutral) over time.

 ## Data Source: